Mithunjha/ITK_ImageRegistration3D/README.md

 ## Dataset

 Task on hand is to register T2-Weighted MRI volume to a T1-Weighted MRI volumes of the same subject acquired as a part of Female data set of Visible Human Project.
+A slice of  T1-weighted 3D MRI image stack and T2-weighted 3D MRI image stack respectively.
 ![A slice of  T1-weighted 3D MRI image stack and T2-weighted 3D MRI image stack respectively.](Images/2.png)

-A slice of  T1-weighted 3D MRI image stack and T2-weighted 3D MRI image stack respectively.

 Before image registration, translation in y direction is significant.
+T1-weighted and T2-weighted MRI before image registration (4x4 grid on left, 2x2 grid on right).
 ![T1-weighted and T2-weighted MRI before image registration (4x4 grid on left, 2x2 grid on right.](Images/c1.png)

-T1-weighted and T2-weighted MRI before image registration (4x4 grid on left, 2x2 grid on right.

 T1-weighted MRI chosen as fixed image and T2 weighted MRI was chosen as moving image.